 One of the most unmistakable things you are soon to find out as cat parents is that these pets can misbehave too.
 Not just the occasional wrongdoing that is common to all creatures, but outright misbehaving.
-There are some of these behaviors that will be deemed cute – one of such is a cat that constantly meows to get your attention or does other stuff.
+There are some of these behaviours that will be deemed cute – one of such is a cat that constantly meows to get your attention or does other stuff.
 However, some others are plain annoying.
 How to get out of this situation?
 Discipline your cat.

 That could be a surprising revelation to you.
-If you didn’t know before now, you can discipline your cat to conform to the behavioral patterns you had in mind.
+If you didn’t know before now, you can discipline your cat to conform to the behavioural patterns you had in mind.
 However, there is one thing we want you to note before going forward.

 ‘Discipline’ here is not synonymous to punishment.
 Rather, it can be better linked to social reconfiguration.

 If little feline has been showing some traits that you can’t put up with no more, we’ve got one or two suggestions on how to get that out of them.

 Most times, what you see as your cat misbehaving is just them expressing their natural inhibitions as animals.
 That is why it is not advisable to punish them for what nature has made them when you could help them adjust instead.

 At other times though, the cat has just picked up a bad behaviour from nowhere and started to run with the idea.
 Some of the fault might even have been on your part as to not having nipped the behaviour in the bud earlier.

 This is not a blame game though.
 Depending on what is making your cat misbehave, you will want to approach the discipline with utmost care and patience.
 Trust us, you’ll need loads of patience.

 There are different cat misbehaviors out there.
 While some are general to most cats, others are specific bad behaviors picked up by the kitty at one point or the other in their lives.
 Generally, a majority of these bad behaviours fall under

 • Jumping on counters